 When working with a dataset that contains a date column that you want to include in a chart axis, you may encounter a problem: the date does not appear on the chart axis.
 It is because we don’t select the Date axis in the Format Axis option.
 You may find it difficult to show the dates on the axis.
 But don’t be concerned.
 In this article, we’re gonna describe to you to show only dates with data in an Excel chart.
 Let’s get started.

-3 Easy Steps to Show Only Dates with Data in an Excel Chart
+How to Show Only Dates with Data in an Excel Chart: 3 Easy Steps

 Here, we have taken a dataset of “Date-wise Sales” of “Sales Rep”.
 We want to create a chart where the dates are showing.
 But it’s not displaying in our chart.
 We are going to solve this issue.